ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A slight chance of showers and thunderstorms.
-Mostly sunny.
-High near 96, with temperatures falling to around 94 in the afternoon.
+Sunny, with a high near 97.
+Heat index values as high as 105.
+West northwest
-         South southeast wind around 3 mph.
+         wind around 1 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A slight chance of showers and thunderstorms before 7pm.
 Mostly clear, with a low around 74.
-South southeast wind around 5
+South wind around 3 mph.
+Chance
-         mph.
-Chance of precipitation is 20%.<br></div>
+         of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">